dothidden/writeups/content/openECSC_2nd_round_2024/woauth_a_laundry.md

 ## Intuition

-I'm not good with web challenges, so I was very proud when I solved this challenge, even thought it was one of most solved.
+I'm not good with web challenges, so I was very proud when I solved this challenge, even though it was one of most solved.

 After logging in, I inspected the session storage.
 There, I immediately noticed an admin entry with the value 0.
 Setting its value to 1 revealed an `/admin` page with a `Generate Report` button.
 Pressing the button generates a POST request.
 After getting a response with status code `401` Unauthorised, I assumed our user does not have enough privileges.
 I logged out, and more carefully inspected the login process.